t4d/HSRPwn/README.md

 # HSRPwn

-HSRPwn is a simple tool that allows to declare, and keep up, your host as The Gateway in a Cisco's HSRP LAN environment where default HSRP password is in use.
+HSRPwn is a simple tool that allows to declare - and keep UP - your host as THE gateway in a Cisco's HSRP LAN environment where default HSRP password is in use.
 This script use to elect the chosen host to become the new LAN's gateway.
-!!!Take care of where you execute this!!!
+Because you change all the topology of your routing configuration: ### !!!Take care of where you execute this!!!

 ## Requirements